 What is an SI Leader?

 SI leaders are students who have taken the class before and earned a high grade.
 They are prepared to share with you how to study effectively for this course.
 They know the course content and will help guide you through it.
-They will also be in class with you every day, taking notes and listening closely to the professor.
+SI Leaders either attend lectures and hold weekly group study sessions, or, they assist professors in lab courses.

 How does it work?

-- share with you the strategies he/she used to be successful in the course
+share with you the strategies they used to be successful in the course

 What's in it for me?

 If you attend SI sessions regularly, chances are you'll earn a better grade.
 Research shows that students who attend SI sessions regularly average one-half to one full letter grade higher than their classmates who don't attend.
 When you attend SI, you'll develop a better understanding of course content as well as more effective ways of studying.
-You'll make a few new friends, too!
+We hope you’ll make a few new friends or study partners, too!